 In case of emergency, dial 112 or 999 and ask for the Police

-Over the years, DSRTP have been very fortunate that some of their dedicated team members have adopted the additional phenomenal responsibility of training up a professional search and rescue dog.
+Over the years, DSRTP has been very fortunate that some of their dedicated team members have adopted the additional phenomenal responsibility of training up a professional search and rescue dog.

 Search dog Sunny retired in late 2016, search dog Toohey tragically died in September 2017 leaving the team without such a qualified dog.